Welcome to our site!Bowlore is a medieval archery & weapons display group, based in Somerset, England.

 "We are looking forward to welcoming back the brilliant Bowlore." ~ Carew castle.

 "You gave the whole event absolutely everything and more, much more than we could have wished for." ~ Battle of Lewes Experience.

 "The Bowlore medieval group were spectacular!'" ~ Yeovil Charity Fireworks Extravaganza.

 "Thank you so much... for providing such a high level of quality entertainment.
-You really did work tirelessly and I'll have no hesitation whatsoever in inviting you to future events." ~ Ferne Animal Sanctuary.
+You really did work tirelessly." ~ Ferne Animal Sanctuary.

 * * *

-Have a look around our website, then if you want to discus booking Bowlore, or if you have any questions, please feel free to contact us.
+Have a look around our website, then if you want to discuss booking Bowlore, or if you have any questions, please feel free to contact us.

 Yes, Bowlore can be found upon ye Book of Face!